-Exams are to be taken on Blackboard on the day designated on the course schedule.
+Exams are done either in class or on Blackboard.
+The course schedule below will indicate when and how exams are given.
+It is important you refer to the schedule weekly as to not miss any exams.
 Exams are designed to demonstrate your mastery of the material presented and therefore are to be done individually and without the support of notes, text, or other resources.
 So, there is an honor system here.
 The exams are also timed.
 You will have enough time to read the question, pause, and put down an answer.
 So, in order to make sure that this process goes well, master the material well before the exam date.
 Also, there is no backtracking, and the exams must be done in one sitting.